Scalingo/cli/README.md

      help  Shows a list of commands or help for one command

    Addons:
      addons                    List used add-ons
-     addons-add        Provision an add-on for your application addons-remove     Remove an existing addon from your app addons-upgrade    Upgrade or downgrade an add-on attached to your app addons-info       Display information about an add-on attached to your app backups-config    Configure the periodic backups of a database backups           List backups for an addon
+     addons-add                Provision an add-on for your application addons-remove             Remove an existing addon from your app addons-upgrade            Upgrade or downgrade an add-on attached to your app addons-info               Display information about an add-on attached to your app backups-config            Configure the periodic backups of a database database-enable-feature   Enable a togglable feature from a database database-disable-feature  Enable a togglable feature from a database backups                   List backups for an addon
      backups-create            Ask for a new backup
      backups-download          Download a backup
      backup-download           Download a backup

    Addons - Global:
      addons-list   List all addons